-Art Education Majors: EDU 3310 (3) Introduction to Education
+EDU 3310 (3) Introduction to Education

 EDU 4400 (3) Classroom Management

 EDU 4471 (3) Curriculum and Instructional Delivery

 ART 3346 (3) Educational Psychology and Assessment in Fine Arts

 RED 4401 (3) Reading in the Content Areas

 SPE 3340 (3) Diverse Learners

 EDU 3305 (3) Teaching with Technology

 ART 4472 (9) Internship in Art Education

-IED 4454 (3) Internship Seminar for Interdisciplinary
+IED 4454 (3) Internship Seminar for Interdisciplinary Education

-' ' Education

 ART 4481 (3) Methods and Materials for the Art Teacher

-' '
+' /

-Theater Edu Theater Education Majors:
+Theater Ed ucation I Majors:

 EDU 3310 (3) Introduction to Education

 EDU 4400 (3) Classroom Management

 EDU 4471 (3) Curriculum and Instructional Delivery

 THE 3346 (3) Educational Psychology and Assessment in

 . , Fine Arts

 RED 4401 (3) Reading in the Content Areas

 SPE 3340 (3) Diverse Learners

 EDU 3305 (3) Teaching with Technology

 THE 4472 (9) Internship in Grades P-12

 IED 4454 (3) Internship Seminar for Interdisciplinary

-Education
+. , Education

 THE 4481 (3) Methods and Materials for the Theater

 Teacher

 In addition to the required General Studies and the education major identified above, students seeking Alabama Teacher certification in grades P-12 should complete the academic major in a specific discipline, and select Education as the second major.
-Students should consult with their education adviser concerning all certification, requirements, and with their academic discipline. certification requirements and with their academic discipline adviser for requirements in the major.
+Students should consult with their education adviser concerning all certification requirements and with their academic discipline adviser for requirements in the major.
 Available interdisciplinary education disciplines are as follows:

+- Art

-- Art - Music, Instrumental
+- Music, Instrumental

 - Music, Choral

 - Physical Education

 - Theatre